 If your medical condition doesn't match exactly, you can argue that your symptoms are "equivalent" to the requirements of a disability listing and, as such, should qualify you for benefits.

 Learn more about getting approved based on a disability listing.

 This is how a medical-vocational allowance works.
-DDS looks at your medical records and prepares an RFC (residual functional capacity) assessment, which indicates how much you can lift, whether you can bend and stoop, and so on.
-The RFC assessment will indicate whether are you capable of only sedentary work, light work, or medium work.
+DDS looks at your medical records and prepares an RFC (residual functional capacity) assessment, which indicates how much you can do and includes your "exertional limits."
+Exertional limits include things like:

-DDS finds that most people who apply for Social Security benefits based on disability are not to be able to return to their past work.
-In other words, that's not usually how Social Security denies people.
-(If you are denied on this basis, see our article on proving you can't do your past jobs.)
+DDS finds that most people who apply for Social Security disability benefits can't return to their past work.
+In other words, not being able to do your past work isn't usually the reason an applicant is denied Social Security disability.
+(If you are denied on this basis, learn what you need to do to prove you can't do your past jobs.)

-If the grids say you're disabled.
-If you are over 50 and your situation matches the particular vocational factors of a what's called a grid rule, you could be found disabled right away.
+If the grid rules say you're disabled.
+If you're over 50 and your situation matches the particular vocational factors of a grid rule, DDS could find that you're disabled right away.
 The claims examiner won't even evaluate whether your limitations actually prevent you from doing any type of job.

-If the grids are silent.
-If there is no grid rule for your particular situation, the DDS examiner will investigate whether there are other forms of less demanding work that you might be able to switch to.
-For the DDS to say you can do another type of work, it has to be work that you are exertionally capable of doing, and if it is skilled work, it has to be work which your particular job skills will transfer to.
+If the grid rules are silent.
+If there's no grid rule for your particular situation, the DDS examiner will investigate whether there are other forms of less demanding work that you might be able to switch to.
+For the DDS to say you can do another type of work, it has to be work that you're physically capable of doing.
+And if it's skilled work, it must be work that your particular job skills will transfer to.

-So, for this kind of disability applicant, it's less likely that they will be "sent" to other work.
-The grids have different rules that apply to those over age 60, age 55-69, age 50-54, and under age 50, and they direct a finding of disabled much more often in the rules for those over 55 and 60.
+So, for this kind of disability applicant, it's less likely that they'll be "sent" to other work.
+The grids have different rules that apply to those over age 60, age 55-59, age 50-54, and under age 50, and the grids direct a finding of disabled much more often in the rules for those over 55 and 60.